-Debt cancellation fees relate to payment protection products purchased by our credit card customers.
-Customers who choose to purchase these products are charged a monthly fee based on their account balance.
+We offer our Payment Security program, which is a debt cancellation product, to our credit card customers via direct to consumer online and mobile channels.
+For customers who choose to purchase these products, we earn a monthly fee based on their account balance.
 In return, we will cancel all or a portion of a customer's credit card balance in the event of certain qualifying life events.
-We offer our debt cancellation product to our credit card customers via online, mobile and, on a limited basis, direct mail.

-Debt cancellation fees increased by \$103 million, or 36.3%, for the year ended December 31, 2022, primarily as a result of increases in customer enrollment.
+Protection product revenue increased by \$52 million, or 10.2%, for the year ended December 31, 2024, primarily as a result of higher average balances on enrolled accounts and increases in customer enrollment.